Japanese cuisine is one of the most popular cuisines in the world that offers an abundance of gastronomical delights.

 Seto Fumi furikake seasoning is rice seasoning that is known for its classic Seto furikake flavoring.

 Seto is a Japanese city from which this furikake flavor originated.
-It includes a mixture of bonito flakes, seaweed bits, and
+It includes a mixture of bonito flakes, seaweed bits, and sesame seeds.

 Miss Seaweed Furikake Almond & Walnut

 If you are looking for something nutty-flavored that offers a pinch of saltiness and a savory flavor, this furikake seasoning is your best bet.

 It contains salty bits of seaweed and the nutty flavor of almond and walnut.
 It makes a great combination and is best served as topping for steamed fish or cooked meat.

 These are the most preferred flavors of furikake seasoning and the best part, you can get your hands on these flavors from Amazon.com.